huaminghuangtw/Second-Brain/My-Evergreen-Notes/failures & mistakes.md

 Your goal is not to avoid making mistakes, but to avoid making the *same* mistake.

-“Make mistakes, just don’t make them permanent.” – James Clear
+"Make mistakes, just don't make them permanent." – James Clear

 Once is a mistake.
 Twice is a choice.
 Three times is a decision.